 Often, the baby is simply seeking comfort, and that comfort comes from sucking.
 Paired with a solid cuddle session, the comforts provided by a pacifier extends to parents, who experience a little calm and quiet — right up until the thing must be taken away.
 And it will eventually have to be taken away.

 Still, Breach says that parents shouldn’t be in too big a rush to wean their children off the pacifier if they find comfort in it.
-Considering the life-altering milestones that hit in rapid succession — potty training, walking, big-kid beds, daycare, and the like — she says parents shouldn’t feel bad about keeping a pin in their little grenades, particularly when they’re taken out of their comfort zones.
-Age 3 is a solid target for ditching the paci, but if it needs to resurface from time to time, Breach says that’s fine.
+Considering the life-altering milestones that hit in rapid succession — walking, potty-training, big-kid beds — she says parents shouldn’t feel bad about keeping a pin in their little grenades, particularly when they’re taken out of their comfort zones.
+Age three is a solid target for ditching the paci, but if it needs to resurface from time to time, Breach says that’s fine.

 “I am not bothered when parents come in with a 2-year-old with a pacifier.
 If the child is out of its comfort zone, if that calming device is needed, it’s ok,” she says.
 “I don’t really like seeing a kid talking around a pacifier, but it won’t go until kindergarten, it really won’t.
 Many children just let it go [on their own].”